JonathanLyashko/misc-docs/commandLine/installing-oh-my-posh.md

 # Installing oh-my-posh

 This is the one stop guide to making your windows terminal look like more that a collection of characters.
-I created this file as I encounted some errors while going through the original documentation.
+I created this file as I encountered some errors while going through the original documentation.
 This file includes a step which allows you to manually update the theme.

 ---